-50 Cent Childhood Story Plus Untold Biography Facts: Early / Family Life
+50 Cent Childhood Story – Early Life and Family Life Background:

 50 Cent was raised by a single mother in the rough neighbourhood of Jamaica.
-His mom worked as a drug dealer and gruesomely murdered in an unexplained fire when Jackson was only eight years old.
+His mom worked as a drug dealer like Alpo Martinez.
+50 Cent’s Mother was gruesomely murdered in an unexplained fire when Jackson was only eight years old.

 After his mother’s death, his grandmother pictured below took up the hard responsibility of raising 50 Cent on her own.

 He had boyhood aspirations to be a boxer and fought at junior level.
 He began boxing at about age 11.
 At age 12, 50 Cent began selling drugs.